Crunch time for UN climate talks as Friday deadline looms

 The European Union made a surprise proposal late Thursday that could help buoy chances of an agreement.
 The proposal would tie compensation for climate disasters to tougher emissions cuts, two of the thorniest issues at the meeting.

-EU climate chief Frans Timmermans said Friday that the bloc’s proposal on funding for loss and damage and mitigation is “a final offer” that seeks to “find a compromise” between nations as negotiators seek a way forward at the United Nations climate talks in Egypt.
+EU climate chief Frans Timmermans said Friday that the bloc’s proposal on funding for loss and damage and mitigation is “a final offer” that seeks to “find a compromise” between nations as negotiators work out a way forward at the United Nations climate talks in Egypt.

 In climate negotiations, loss and damage refers to the idea that rich nations, which have historically done the most to contribute to climate change, should compensate developing countries most impacted.
 Mitigation refers to efforts to slow global warming, like drastically reducing emissions of greenhouse gases.

-Timmermans said he was “encouraged” by immediate reaction to the proposal and more engagement was expected.
+Timmermans said he was “encouraged” by immediate reaction to the proposal and more engagement was expected on Friday.

 “This is about not having a failure here,” said Timmermans.
 “We we cannot afford to have a failure.
 Now, if our steps forward are not reciprocated, then obviously there will be a failure.
-But I hope, I hope, we can avoid that.”
+But I hope we can avoid that.”

 The proposal from the 27-nation EU offers a two-pronged approach that would create a pot of money for poor countries and push for steeper cuts of heat-trapping emissions by all countries, as well as the phasing down of all fossil fuels, including natural gas and oil.